nwvbug/BadConnectionDiscord/readme.md

 a way to use discord when your connection is bad.
-Local UI in html/css, running on flask python server

-client -> intermediary server -> discord
+Webapp hosted on intermediary server that selectively makes discord packets smaller.

-connection between client and intermediary intends to have less overhead than the connection between a discord client and the discord servers.

-server deps: pip packages: "websockets" "discord.py-self"

-client deps: pip packages: ~~"websockets"~~ "Flask" built on python 3.11
+Client and server use clever localstorage syncronization and tricks to prevent unnecessary loading.
+Server packages: discord.py-self, flask, flask-socketio, flask-cors, threading, asyncio Client packages: None! just go to the site (not yet public)